 Children’s healthy development depends on growing up free from exposure to toxic pollution.

-Children’s healthy social-emotional development is strongly tied to their ability to learn in school, maintain healthy relationships with their family and peers, and succeed later in life.
+Children’s mental health is strongly tied to their ability to learn in school, maintain healthy relationships with their family and peers, and succeed later in life.